ray-x/viewdoc.nvim/README.md

 # Viewdoc

-Flexible viewer for any documentation source (help/man/markdow/etc.) inside Vim runtime path (vim plugins) or pre-configured paths.
+Flexible viewer for any documentation source (help/man/markdow/etc.).
+Search and filter inside Vim runtime path (vim plugins) or pre-configured paths.
 You can preview the documents with nvim and view the selected document with glow or mdcat(with embedded image support) in floating window

 ## Install